This article explains how to create a fixed-date maintenance plan, set its frequency, and configure automatic task generation.

 Frequency

-Shows the planned frequency and duration for each task.
+Shows the generation rule and the planned duration for each task.

 -